 Moose are large, majestic animals that inhabit the northern regions of North America and Eurasia.
-Although they appear to be solitary creatures, moose communicate through vocalizations which allow them to interact with their herd on a daily basis.
+Although they appear to be solitary creatures, moose communicate through vocalizations which allow them to interact with their herd daily.

 Moose calls or vocalizations can range from low-pitched grunts, whistles, snorts, and even screams depending on the situation.
 These sounds play an important role in communication for these powerful mammals.

 The variety of moose calls allows individuals to recognize each other as well as alert others about potential dangers.
-Low pitched grunt calls usually signify aggression while higher-pitched bellows indicate mating behavior.
-Snort whistles help to identify members of the same species when they are far away; whilst loud screams can act as warning signs if danger is present.
+Low-pitched grunt calls usually signify aggression while higher-pitched bellows indicate mating behavior.
+Snort whistles help to identify members of the same species when they are far away; whilst screams can act as warning signs if danger is present.

 By understanding how moose use sound to communicate in their environment we gain insight into the complexity of this animal’s social interactions.

 In addition to using vocalization for communication between peers, research has found that cow moose also use specific calf call types when communicating with their young, allowing for strong bonds between mother and calf during early development stages.